 ODFW saves money by avoiding frequent truck trips to deliver fish that weren’t considered highly utilized in the stream, plus the upper river also is home to protected bull trout.

-This section of stream is likely to get better for strictly catch-and-release angling with artificial flies and lures only for all wild trout species, including native cutthroat, rainbow and bull trout and even non-native brook trout (which can be mistaken for bull trout and in this stream must be released, which is different than many Oregon waters).
+This section of stream is likely to get better for strictly catch-and-release angling with artificial flies and lures only for all wild trout species, including native cutthroat, rainbow, and bull trout.

 With changes in several recent years, it would be a great idea to check angling regulations before going fishing.